Amazon has a big carrot/stick going with KDP Select.

 J.R.
 Rain Paranormal

 J.R.
-Tomlin Historical Fiction
+Tomlin Historical

 Jack Kilbourn Horror